openharmony/docs/en/application-dev/arkts-utils/gc-introduction.md

-# GC Introduction
+# GC

 Garbage Collection (GC) is the process of finding garbage in memory and releasing and reclaiming memory space.
 Two GC algorithms are mainly used: reference counting and tracing GC.
-ArkTS runtime implements efficient memory reclamation in different scenarios based on generational models and hybrid algorithms.
+Based on the generational model (young generation and old generation), ArkTS uses both the reference counting and object tracking algorithms to concurrently execute GC tasks, achieving high-performance memory reclamation in different scenarios.

 In ArkTS, data types are classified into simple type and reference type.
 Data of the simple type is stored in stacks, and its space is automatically allocated and reclaimed by the operating system.
 Data of the reference type is stored in heaps, and its space must be manually reclaimed by the engine.
 GC is a management mechanism for automatically reclaiming heap space.